How to Use Social Media to Drive Traffic to your Online Brand

 Check with your ecommerce platform to see what kind of linking options they offer – they might be useful.
 For instance, Bonanza.com has a shortcut on item listing pages that lets you share your item direct to social media, but – even better – they can also create a custom URL extension for you that is unique to your business.
 If someone arrives at your items by clicking this custom URL, and then completes a purchase from you, you pay zero listing fees on the sale.
 Therefore, it’s smart to use your custom Bonanza URL when sharing links to your products on social media.

 Ensure your link matches up with the viewer’s expectations.
 If your social media caption says that the link goes to a particular item, but it actually leads to your homepage and the shopper has to search around your site, they are less likely to complete their purchase.
-In a similar vein, ensure that your site looks up-to-date and trustworthy.
+In a similar vein, ensure that your site is easy-on-the-eyes, up-to-date and trustworthy.
 Otherwise, shoppers might leave as soon as they arrive.

 Experiment with ads on social media